This article on how to prepare for yoga class covers everything you may want to know before taking your first yoga

 - What to take with you

 While mat rentals are free at many studios, some charge a dollar or two, so if you’re planning on attending classes regularly, it makes sense to buy a mat.
 The immediate advantage of doing so is that you can use it at home, outdoors, or in class.
-Another benefit is that only you will step, sit, lay, and roll on the mat, though your teacher may step on it when she stops by for an assist.
+Another benefit is that only you will stand, sit, lay, and roll on the mat, though your teacher may step on it when she stops by for an assist.

 You will also need a yoga towel.
 Some studios supply them, but I prefer to take my own.

 I recommend the Aurorae Synergy Yoga Mat, which is a mat and towel in one.
 It’s soft against the skin, and it doesn’t bunch up.
 It is also eco-friendly, it doesn’t contain any toxic chemicals, and it comes in six gorgeous colors.
 I have one in Amethyst and one in Lapis, and I’m planning to the Tahiti Tide.
 One mat is plenty as they are easy to wash and dry, but I just love the colors.

 Click here to read a review of three different Aurorae Yoga Mats.
 (The Synergy is the last one on the page.)

 Be sure to take a bottle of water.
 You may be able to buy water, but not every studio sells it.

 Yoga props, including straps and blocks, will help you achieve the more difficult poses.
 Most yoga studios have these on hand, so it’s not necessary to purchase them right away.

 - Learn the Sun Salutation Series